opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

     I --> J((Metrics))
 ```
 ### Prerequisites
-Before embarking on this example, ensure you have met the following prerequisites:
+To successfully complete this example, ensure you have met the following prerequisites:

-**Knitfab Setup:**
+**Essential:**

-- **Local Environment:** If you intend to use Knitfab in a local environment, follow the installation instructions provided in [01.getting-started](../../01.getting-started/getting-started.en.md).
+- **Knitfab Setup:** Follow the installation instructions provided in [03.admin-guide](../../03.admin-guide/admin-guide-installation.en.md).
-- **AWS Environment:** For utilizing Knitfab on AWS, refer to the documentation available here: https://github.com/opst/knitfab-for-aws/blob/develop/beta/docs/install-guide/install-guide.ja.md (Please note that this documentation is in Japanese)

-**Additional Tools:**

 - **Knit CLI:** Follow the installation instructions in [01.getting-started](../../01.getting-started/getting-started.en.md) to set up the Knit CLI.
 - **Knitfab Environment Initialization:** Refer to [01.getting-started](../../01.getting-started/getting-started.en.md) for guidance on initializing your Knitfab environment using `knit init`.
-- **Software Installations:** Ensure you have `Docker` installed on your system.
-Additionally, having `kubectl` installed is optional but recommended.
+- **`Docker`**: Required for building and pushing images to the Knitfab platform.

+**Optional:**
+- `Python 3.11`: Required if you intend to do [Step 0 (Optional): Train and validate ML model on local environment.](#step-0-optional-train-and-validate-ml-model-on-local-environment)
+- `kubectl` (recommended): Provides additional flexibility for debugging and interacting with Knitfab Kubernetes clusters.

 ### Repository
-You can get the necessary files/directories from the repository:
+To access the files and directories used in this example, clone the `knitfab-docs` repository from GitHub:
 ```bash
 git clone https://github.com/opst/knitfab-docs.git
 ```
-The following files and directories can be found within the `04.examples/spam-email-detection` directory:
+Once cloned, navigate to the `04.examples/spam-email-detection` directory.
+You will find the following:
 - **in/dataset:** Contains the dataset use for training and validation.
-- **scipts:** Houses the training and validation Python scripts, as well as the Dockerfile necessary for deploying the Knitfab Plan.
+- **scripts:** Houses the training and validation Python scripts, as well as the Dockerfile necessary for deploying the Knitfab Plan.
 - **plans:** Contains the Knitfab Plan YAML templates.

 ### Task